Where your money goes

 We also adhere to Imagine Canada’s Ethical Fundraising and Financial Accountability Code, and support the Association of Fundraising Professionals’ Donor Bill of Rights.

-Plan’s girl projects help provide clean water, food security, health care, education and access to microfinance training and assistance.
-These projects include:
+Globally, Plan’s Because I am a Girl programs have benefitted nearly 2 million girls directly and impacted another 18 million girls!
+Plan’s girl projects help provide clean water, food security, health care, education and access to microfinance training and assistance, and include:

 - Girl scholarships – provide girls with a quality education so they can gain the skills, knowledge and independence to take care of themselves and their families, and actively participate in their community.